 Earlier this year, Staffing Industry Analysts and Advance Partners conducted a joint webinar on the five qualities that successful staffing firms share.
 In this webinar, Barry Asin, President of the Staffing Industry Analysts and Adam Stern, General Manager of Advance Partners, discussed each quality and provided real world examples of firms that exemplify each.
 You can watch the webinar here, or we have a summary blog post here.

 After the webinar ended, there were many questions from the audience.
 While Adam and Barry were able to answer a few in the time allotted, some went unanswered – until now!
-Below we provide answers to some outstanding questions about staffing firm growth, funding, and more.
+Below we provide answers to some outstanding questions about staffing firm growth, payroll funding for your staffing company, and more.

 As Barry mentioned at the end of the webinar, there are no hard and fast revenue levels to define a phase of growth – it will vary based on industry and other factors.
 However, there is some SIA research to help put loose parameters on three levels of growth:

 Revenue amounts vary, but, on average, staffing firms fall into these growth and revenue categories ($ MM):

 - Independent Operation